open-education-api/open-education-api.github.io/technical/consumers-and-profiles/eduxchange.md

 Below are the filters, those `highlighted` are in use by the instance:

 - `Search box`, free text search box
-- First application period, selection of open courses or programs
+- `First application period`, selection of open courses or programs
 - `Education type`, programs or courses selection
 - `Academic year`, academic year selection
 - `Starts in`, starting month selection